stonepros/stone/doc/rbd/iscsi-target-cli-manual-install.rst

 3. Ensure a compatible kernel is used
 =====================================

-Ensure you use a supported kernel that contains the required Ceph iSCSI patches:
+Ensure you use a supported kernel that contains the required Stone iSCSI patches:

 -  all Linux distribution with a kernel v4.16 or newer, or
 -  Red Hat Enterprise Linux or CentOS 7.5 or later (in these distributions ceph-iscsi support is backported)